ruizhe-w/ruizhe-w.github.io/index.md

 ### About

 I'm a senior undergraduate student at the University of Wisconsin-Madison, majoring in Computer Sciences (w/ honor) and Mathematics.
-My advisor is Prof. [Earlence Fernandes](http://www.earlence.com), and I am part of the [Madison Security and Privacy (MadS&P)](https://madsp.cs.wisc.edu).
+My advisor is Prof. [Earlence Fernandes](http://www.earlence.com), and I am a member of the [Madison Security and
+Privacy (MadS&P)](https://madsp.cs.wisc.edu).
 Prior to UW-Madison, I spent two years at Beijing Institute of Technology majoring in the Internet of Things Engineering.